-Two thirds of all smokers would like to quit smoking and around 40% of smokers try to give up every year.
+Two thirds of all smokers would like to quit smoking and around 45% of smokers try to give up every year.
 Public Health England has declared e-cigarettes 95% less harmful than tobacco.
-Based on the most up-to-date evidence, ASH Wales would encourage anyone who smokes (and isn’t pregnant) to try switching to an e-cigarette.
+Based on the most up-to-date evidence, ASH Wales would encourage anyone who smokes to try switching to vaping.

 ASH Wales believes those who want to quit smoking should be fully supported to do so with whichever method suits their needs best and this could be using an e-cigarette.
 Read more on quitting with e-cigarettes here.
-However, we view e-cigarettes solely as a smoking cessation aid and strongly discourage their use recreationally, particularly among young people and never smokers.
+However, we view vaping solely as a smoking cessation aid and strongly discourage their use recreationally, particularly among young people and never smokers.

-To date, our annual research on young people and e-cigarette usage has shown that non-smokers are not using electronic cigarettes (see below for detailed analysis).
+To date, our annual research on young people and vape usage has shown that non-smokers are not using electronic cigarettes (see below for detailed analysis).

 Smokers are up to 4 times more likely to succeed at quitting if they use Nicotine Replacement Therapy (NRT) and/or other stop smoking medications combined with behavioural support through stop smoking services such as Help Me Quit.

-E-cigarettes are popular among smokers who want to give up and are the most commonly used smoking cessation tool in the UK.
-E-cigarettes, along with behavioural support, could assist the remaining 19% of the Welsh smoking population quit this deadly habit.
+Vaping is popular among smokers who want to give up and is the most commonly used smoking cessation tool in the UK.
+E-cigarettes, along with behavioural support, could assist the remaining 17% of the Welsh smoking population quit this deadly habit.
 Ideally e-cigarette users should gradually reduce the amount of nicotine they are using until they are able to stop vaping altogether.

 E-cigarettes work by heating a mixed liquid of nicotine, flavourings and propylene glycol and/or vegetable glycerine (both commonly used in food production).
 Unlike traditional cigarettes these devices do not burn tobacco, meaning the most harmful aspects of smoking – tar and carbon monoxide – are not created.

 First created in 2004 by a Chinese pharmacist who was looking for an alternative to cigarettes after his father’s death to smoking, e-cigarettes are now used by an estimated 2.9 million adults across the UK.
-In Wales, around 7% of the population use an e-cigarette, equating to 169,000 people.
+In Wales, around 6% of the population use an e-cigarette.